Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Proof of results for periodic single pulse

 Since $G_m(0,0) = 0$ and $\partial_h G_m(0,0) = 2M \neq 0$, by the implicit function theorem, there exists $r_1^m \leq r_*$ and a unique smooth function $h_m(r)$ with $h_m(0) = 0$ such that for all $r \leq r_1^m$, $G_m(h_m(r),r) = 0$.
 Expanding $h_m(r)$ in a Taylor series about $r = 0$, $h_m(r) = \mathcal{O}\left( \frac{m^2}{|\log r|^2} \right)$.
 Let $r_1 = \min\{ r_1^1, \dots, r_1^N \}$.
 Substituting $h_m(r)$ into \cref{singlemu}, the essential spectrum eigenvalues are located at

 Changing variables back to $\lambda$ and using \cref{lambdamu},

-By Hamiltonian symmetry (and the symmetry of $S(\lambda)$, eigenvalues must come in quartets.
+from which we obtain \cref{1pess} by factoring out $X$ from the denominator.
+By Hamiltonian symmetry (and the symmetry of $E(\lambda)$), eigenvalues must come in quartets.
 Since there is nothing else above the real axis with similar magnitude, $\lambda_m^{\text{ess}}(r)$ is on the imaginary axis, and there is another essential spectrum eigenvalue at $-\lambda_m^{\text{ess}}(r)$.